-The right to royalty payments underlying the NORI asset (sale of future revenue) amounting to \$14 million (Note 9) was considered as the transfer (sale) of a non-financial asset in the Company's previously issued financial statements for the three months ended March 31, 2023, the six months ended June 30, 2023 and the nine months ended September 30, 2023, contained in its Quarterly Reports on Form 10-Q for the quarter ended March 31, 2023, June 30, 2023 and September 30, 2023, respectively, filed with the SEC (the "Previous Financial Statements").
+The right to royalty payments underlying the NORI asset (sale of future revenue) amounting to \$14 million (Note 9) was considered as the transfer (sale) of a non-financial asset in the Company's previously issued financial statements for the three months ended March 31, 2023, the six months ended June 30, 2023 and the nine months ended September 30, 2023 contained in its Quarterly Reports on Form 10-Q for the quarter ended March 31, 2023, June 30, 2023 and September 30, 2023, respectively, filed with the SEC (the "Previous Financial Statements").
 In preparing the Previous Financial Statements, the Company derecognized the capitalized exploration contract related to the NORI project amounting to \$0.25 million and recorded the remaining value of the non-financial asset received amounting to \$13.75 million as a gain on disposition.
 In connection with the preparation of the financial statements for the year ended December 31, 2023 and a re-evaluation of ASC 470 by the Company, the Company concluded that the sale of future revenue falls within the scope of ASC 470 and, as a result, the Company re-evaluated whether the offsetting entry to the proceeds it received from Low Carbon Royalties should be classified as debt or deferred income.
-As the transaction with Low Carbon Royalties was considered an equity investment rather than a sale transaction, the sale of future revenue was reclassified as Royalty Liability, as per ASC 470, in the Company's 2023 financial statements for the year ended December 31, 2023.
-Factors that also influenced this reclassification included the Company's continued significant involvement in generating future cash flows from operations and the fact that the earnings process implied in this transaction had not been completed.
+As the transaction with Low Carbon Royalties was considered an equity investment rather than a sale transaction, the sale of future revenue was reclassified as Royalty Liability, as per ASC 470, in the Company's continued significant involvement in generating future cash flows from operations and the fact that the earnings process implied in this transaction had not been completed.
 As a result, the Company has restated the Previous Financial Statements.